 Were you struck by a motor vehicle while riding your bike?
-The Florida Bicycle Accident Guide was created by Perenich The Law Firm to help residents obtain maximum compensation.
+The Florida Bicycle Accident Guide was created by Perenich Law Injury Attorneys to help residents obtain maximum compensation.

 If you have been involved in a bike accident here in the Tampa Bay area, you may be feeling frightened about what the future holds for you.
 There may be medical bills you are having a hard time paying because of missed time at work.
 There may be no way for you to get around if your bike is ruined and your body is too injured to perform that kind of physical activity.